OpenSLO/OpenSLO/README.md

 #### SLI

-A service level indicator (SLI) represents how to gather data from metric sources.
+A service level indicator (SLI) represents how to read metrics from data sources.

 ```yaml
 apiVersion: openslo/v0.1.0-beta